- Lipitor lowers “bad” cholesterol (LDL) and triglycerides, while boosting “good” cholesterol (HDL).

 Lipitor and grapefruit:

 Lipitor (atorvastatin) has an adverse interaction with grapefruit juice, the effects of that combination lasting up to 24 hours or more after consuming grapefruit.
-In that interaction, grapefruit and its juice may lead to potentially hazardous effects.
+While taking Lipitor, grapefruit and its juice may lead to potentially hazardous effects.

 According to the information that the Lipitor manufacturer provides on the package, Lipitor does not react adversely with vitamins or herbal supplements.
 Any unusual physical or mental changes should however be promptly discussed with your doctor.

-There is conflicting evidence about the relation of Lipitor to memory loss, in particular, and Alzheimer’s or dementia in general.
-It has not been proven whether the memory loss that is occasionally observed in older people is caused by the Lipitor that they are taking or by other causes such as the aging process, cardiovascular issues that may be causing the beginnings of vascular dementia, or other reasons already present in as yet undiagnosed dementia.
-Let your physician guide you on this, as per the latest research.
+There is conflicting evidence about the relation of Lipitor to memory and Alzheimer’s or other types of dementia.
+It has not been proven whether the memory loss that is occasionally observed in older people is caused by the Lipitor that they are taking or by other age-related causes, cardiovascular issues that may be causing the beginnings of vascular dementia, or other reasons already present in as yet undiagnosed dementia.
+Let your physician guide you on this, as informed by the most up-to-date research.

-Lipitor is for lowering high levels of cholesterol and triglycerides.
-If you are concerned about its possible impact on memory and other cognitive function, the information out there is regrettably lacking in finality.
+Lipitor is a medication used for lowering high levels of cholesterol and triglycerides.
+If you are concerned about its possible impact on memory and other cognitive function, the evidence to date is mixed and inconclusive.
 The best thing you can do is to allow your primary care physician to guide you based on your medical history and signs and symptoms that he or she discovers during an examination.
 Lipitor is an effective drug for lowering cholesterol, and while it may show promise in other realms (e.g. dementia prevention), research is not conclusive enough to recommend it for these purposes.